-On November 12, 2009, the Federal Deposit Insurance Corporation (FDIC) adopted a final rule requiring insured depository institutions (except those that are exempted) to prepay an FDIC-determined estimate of their quarterly risk-based deposit insurance assessments for the fourth quarter of 2009, and for all of 2010, 2011, and 2012, on December 30, 2009.
-Each institution's regular risk-based deposit insurance assessment for the third quarter of 2009, which is paid in arrears, also was payable on December 30, 2009.
-The amount of the prepaid assessment was included on the certified statement invoices for the third quarter of 2009, which were available on FDICconnect, the FDIC's e-business portal, as of December 15, 2009.
+In November 2009, the FDIC adopted a final rule requiring insured depository institutions (except those that are exempted) to prepay an FDIC-determined estimate of their quarterly risk-based deposit insurance assessments for the fourth quarter of 2009, and for all of 2010, 2011, and 2012, on December 30, 2009.
+Each institution's regular risk-based deposit insurance assessment for the third quarter of 2009, which is paid in arrears, also was paid on December 30, 2009.
+The original full amount of each institution's prepaid assessment was included on its Quarterly Certified Statement Invoice for the third quarter 2009 Insurance Period, which was available on FDICconnect, the FDIC's e-business portal, as of December 15, 2009.

 Each bank should record the estimated expense for its regular quarterly risk-based assessment for each calendar quarter through a charge to expense during that quarter and a corresponding credit to its prepaid assessments asset (or to an accrued expense payable if it has no prepaid assessments asset).
-In general, as a result of the interaction between the prepaid assessments and the regular quarterly assessments, the remaining amount of the prepaid assessments asset that a bank should report as a prepaid expense in its June 30, 2010, Call Report should be:
+As a result of the interaction between the prepaid assessments and the regular quarterly assessments, the remaining amount of the prepaid assessments asset that a bank should report as a prepaid expense in its December 31, 2010, Call Report normally should be:

-- The total amount of its prepaid deposit insurance assessments (paid December 30, 2009); - Less the actual amount of its regular quarterly assessments for the fourth quarter of 2009 and the first quarter of 2010 (shown on its certified statement invoices for these two quarters, which were available on FDICconnect as of March 15 and June 15, 2010); and - Less the estimated amount of its regular quarterly assessment for the second quarter of 2010 (which should have been accrued as a charge to expense during the second quarter).
+- The remaining balance of "Prepaid Assessment Credits" shown on the Summary Statement of Assessment Credits page of the bank's Quarterly Certified Statement Invoice for the July 1 through September 30, 2010, Insurance Period, which was available on FDICconnect as of December 15, 2010; - Less the estimated amount of the bank's regular quarterly assessment for the fourth quarter of 2010 (which should have been accrued as a charge to expense during the fourth quarter).